Discover Financial Services (DFS) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 12.11% loss in the last 1 month and extending the period to 3 months gives it a 19.48%, and is 2.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.68% over the week and 1.86% over the month.
+The stock witnessed a 4.10% loss in the last 1 month and extending the period to 3 months gives it a 20.06%, and is -0.81% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.83% over the week and 1.72% over the month.

 Discover Financial Services (DFS) Analyst Forecasts